mittinatten/freesasa/README.md

   repository, so no need to do this if you are not going to change the parser).

+### Installing using package managers

+You can install binaries that have already been built using the package managers.

+With homebrew on MacOS (amd64, arm64) or Linux (amd64):

+    brew install brewsci/bio/freesasa

+With conda, mamba or pixi on Linux (amd64, arm64, ppc64le) or MacOS (amd64, arm64):

+    # conda
+    conda install -c conda-forge freesasa-c

+    # mamba
+    mamba install -c conda-forge freesasa-c

+    # pixi
+    pixi add freesasa-c

 ## Python module

 The Python bindings are available from PyPi and can be installed using